bwann/homelab/blade.md

 Depending on the hard drives you use, you could use the Molex connector on one drive, SATA power on another, or use a "Y" splitter for 1-3 SATA drives.

-Usually the PicoPSU comes with a 3.5" barrel connector.
+Usually the PicoPSU comes with a 3.5mm barrel connector for power input.
 Because I dabble in amateur radio, I standardized a long time ago on the Anderson Powerpole for all of my 12 volt connectors.
 Here I chop off the barrel connector and solder on Powerpole ends.
 Use a couple of inches of 1/4" wire loom to help keep the power pigtail neat.

 After the motherboard is mounted, I'll connect the PicoPSU, then ziptie all the loose wires to the blade so they won't snag on anything.